 What is the retail media mix?

 A media mix is the mix of activities which make up the brand’s entire marketing programme.
 It typically includes channels such as web ads, radio, television, billboards, newspapers, email, search engines and social media.
-Blending these channels into the right mix for their customers helps brands drive awareness among their target customers of their offering.
+Blending these channels into the right mix for their customers helps brands drive awareness of their offering.

 How to choose the right media mix?

-Smart media planners can help brands distribute their advertising with pinpoint accuracy across different digital and above the line media channels to drive in-store footfall and ecommerce sales.
+Smart media planners can help brands distribute their advertising with pinpoint accuracy across different digital and ‘above the line’ media channels to drive in-store footfall and ecommerce sales.
 A robust media plan should have projected response rates, budget allocations and media selection all mapped out and balanced in order to maximise the performance and ROI of the media campaign.
-Here’s a breakdown of the usual suspects of a retail media mix and how to get the best value out of them:
+Here’s a breakdown of the vital components of a retail media mix and how to get the best value out of them:

 Out-of-Home (OOH) advertising comes in various formats including billboards, trains, taxis, in-venue posters and event collateral such as standees and posters.
 Since most of us spend at least 10 hours commuting every week, this is a good place to remind potential customers about your brand.
-OOH has the added benefit of being hyper-local which can enable local businesses to connect with their target customers when they are in close proximity.
+OOH has the added benefit of being hyper-local.

-This approach can make OOH a high performing channel to drive foot-fall into a retail destination if done right.
-Another smart tactic is to place OOH advertising in close proximity to the location of the competition’s business in order to capture interest divert footfall from the competition’s store into yours.
+If implemented well, this approach can make OOH a high performing channel to drive foot-fall into a retail destination.
+Another smart tactic is to place OOH advertising in close proximity to the location of the competition’s business in order to divert footfall from the competition’s store into yours.
 Many ecommerce players take this approach by advertising their online stores to customers walking through retail landmarks such as Oxford Circus in London in order to drive them online to make their purchase.

-Radio continues to be one of the most effective ways of reaching out to potential customers because of it’s affordability as compared to television for a 30 second ad.
-This mix can also be targeted based on the station’s listenership and the rich format of a radio ad makes it a good creative channel to engage and capture the imagination of target customers.
+Radio continues to be one of the most effective ways of reaching out to potential customers because of it’s affordability as compared to television.
+This mix can also be targeted based on the station’s audience and the rich format of a radio ad makes it a good creative channel to engage and capture the imagination of target customers.

-Radio is a wide reaching channel enjoyed by a surprisingly large number of people – the FM dial can only fit a limited number of stations on it as compared to television which has become multi-channel, multi-platform and now has a heavily segmented audiences.
-Jingles and short blurbs on radio ads can stick in the minds of listeners to enable brands to disruptive and catch the attention of audiences.
+Radio is a wide reaching channel enjoyed by a surprisingly large number of people – the dial can only fit a limited number of stations on it as compared to television which has become multi-channel, multi-platform and now heavily segmented.

 Newspapers and magazines may be traditional mediums but they still have an enormous reach.
 Finding spots in print media should ideally be done with care to ensure that the media budget is used to accurately reach the target customers.
-Print media allows brands to reach audiences on a local or national level with local and national titles delivering an interesting geographic element to the media mix.
+Print media allows brands to reach audiences on a local or national level.

 One thing worth considering with print media is the placement of the ad – the left hand page tends to get more attention than the right as people turn pages for example.
-Additionally, it’s important to consider the section placement (and dimensions) of the print ad to maximise budget effectiveness within the retail media mix.
+Additionally, it’s important to consider the section placement and size of the print ad to maximise budget effectiveness within the retail media mix.

 There are literally hundreds of television channels that brands can choose from with niche viewers that brands can tap into for the same price that brands usually spend on an online ad campaign.

 Digital media ads are considered the best choice by many as they provide brands with worldwide reach in the shortest time possible and have total transparency in measuring their performance.
-Online ads are relatively inexpensive and can be micro-targeted to small niches and potential customers that are an exact match for the brand based on their interest.
-Digital ads are an ecosystem of their own so it is worth planning the digital mix and how each digital channel will interact across the digital mix.
+Online ads are relatively inexpensive and can be micro-targeted.
+Digital ads are an ecosystem of their own so it is worth planning the digital mix and how each digital channel will interact across that mix.

-A solid digital media mix may comprise of PPC, paid social ads (Facebook, Instagram, Twitter), email marketing, affiliates and online display ads on news sites (to name a few!).
+A solid digital media mix may comprise of PPC, paid social ads (Facebook, Instagram, Twitter), email marketing, affiliates and online display ads on news sites.
 One of the things to consider with an online media mix is how it connects up with the wider media mix in terms of campaign timings (or flight times as they are called).

 There are many creative opportunities to integrate channels within the wider media mix such as running a promotion on radio or TV which drives the audience to a campaign landing page.
 When people arrive at the campaign landing page from radio ads, they can be tagged in order to re-target them across online display or paid for social ads to increase the frequency of ads that are seen by the target customer.

 Digital ads can be managed better using various software.
 Brands can rely on these tools to ensure better reporting, ads management, and more.
-Check out the following tools: AdNabu, Optmyzr, and AVID Ad Server.
+Try the following tools: AdNabu, Optmyzr, and AVID Ad Server.

 Social media is a powerful channel in its own right.
 However, it is most effective when integrated into a retail media mix.